stabner/HashmonkeyCoin/INSTALL.md

 =============

-See doc/build-*.md for instructions on building the various elements of the Raptoreum Core reference implementation of Raptoreum.
+See doc/build-*.md for instructions on building the various elements of the HashmonkeyCoin Core reference implementation of Raptoreum.